rintala/sssb-notifier/README.md

 ## Comment on functionality

 Observe that the trigger is based on the number of available apartments changing, and will thus include SSSB lowering the amount of available apartments as well - i.e. there will be a few false positives.
-However, most of the time SSSB releases a batch with new ones which will be captured correctly.
-We can not simply check if the new number is greater than the previous either, since our update frequency is not capturing every single apartment added/removed.
-This script will thus capture most events correctly and definitely be an assisting hand when searching for apartments via SSSB.
+However, most of the time SSSB releases a batch with new apartments, which will be captured correctly.
+We can not simply check if the new number is greater than the previous either, since our update frequency is not capturing every single object added/removed.
+This script will thus identify most events correctly, with no false negatives, and definitely be an assisting hand when searching for apartments via SSSB.